Interest Rates Hike Unlikely Before Fed’s Policy Meeting Next Month

 Alexander Lin, U.S. economist at Bank of America, said, “The goal is to engineer a soft landing in the economy.
 That means pushing back on the economy just enough to get growth below where they think the trend is.”

-Goldman Sachs Group Inc (NYSE:GS), according to CNBC, predicts a total of seven interest rates hikes this year —one for every Fed meeting.7 Retail Stocks to Buy After Strong Quarterly Earnings
+Goldman Sachs Group Inc (NYSE:GS), according to CNBC, predicts a total of seven interest rates hikes this year —one for every Fed meeting.7 Metaverse Stocks That May Go Out of This World

-Earnings season follows a predictable pattern.
-Bank stocks report first; then big tech stocks weigh in.
-And now, late in earnings season, we hear from the retail sector.
-Investors were expecting strong numbers and, for the most part, retailers delivered.

-However, for some retailers, this may become a “sell the news” event.

 .